browserengineering/book/book/animations.md

 ```

 Now we need a draw display list that combines the composited layers.
-To build this we'll walk up from each composited layer build a chain
+To build this we'll walk up from each composited layer and build a chain
 of all of the visual effects applied to it, with a
 `DrawCompositedLayer` at the bottom of the chain.